Choens/blood-sugars/get-cgm-data.md

 -   lade\_k\_nightscout.treatments

 <!-- end of list -->
-The next code chunk will produce some vectors needed to hold the Nightscout data before it is turned into a data frame.
-When importing data from a RDBMS, it is normal practice to place the imported data directly into a R data frame.
+The next code chunk will produce some empty vectors needed to hold the Nightscout data before it is turned into a data frame.
+When importing data from a RDBMS, it is normal practice to place the imported data directly into an R data frame.
 When importing data from Mongo, the data must first be placed into vectors.
-This is further complicated by the fact that records have a different number of fields and we have to handle the NULL values in R, rather than via the database.
+This is further complicated by the fact that some records have a different number of fields and we have to handle the NULL values in R, rather than via the database.
+Complexities like this make this code much more complicated than a simple 'select \* from foo;' query in a RDBMS.

-The following query imports all of the data in the enties collection.
-Rather than build each vector incrementally, it is faster and more memory efficient to create vectors large enough to hold all of the data present in the server.
-The variable, ns\_count, is used to hold the number of records in the "entries" collection.

     ## Make sure we still have a connection ----------------------------------------
     if(mongo.is.connected(con) == FALSE) stop("Mongo connection has been terminated.")